objektwerks/pool.balance.z/README.md

 Todo
 ----
 >Once this showstopper bug ( github.com/zio/zio-protoquill/issues/217 ) is fixed:
-1. run integration test
+1. run and pass integration test
-2. test client
+2. test and refactor client as required

 Install
 -------